whats-good/uniform-graphql/notes.md

 - install and setup the `eslint-plugin-import` rules.
 - eventually handle the absolute imports in tsconfig.
 - understand the differences between IncomingMessage and Passthrough for nodejs streams.
-- consider using a better & more standardized http client than Got.